Activity 5B: Explore

 AZA’s regional working group structure

-Recognizing that each of us operate in different political landscapes, AZA formed working groups to identify policy issues where we have consensus and can collaborate as a region.
-Individual institutions may, of course, continue to support their own specific priorities as well.
+Recognizing that not all of us have capacity to lead on advocacy and each of us operate in different political landscapes, AZA formed working groups to identify policy issues where we have consensus and can collaborate as a region.

 The goals of this new regional working group include: